A New Access Control Scheme for Facebook-style Social Networks: Related Work

+Relationship-based access control, driven by OSNs, was first advocated in~\cite{G07} and defined as an access control paradigm based on interpersonal relationships.
+Carminati et al.\ proposed the first relationship-based access control model in~\cite{CFP09}, where the relationships between the qualified requester and the owner are interpreted into three aspects, i.e., relationship type, depth and trust level.
+In~\cite{CFHKT09}, the authors used semantic web technology including OWL and SWRL to extend the model of~\cite{CFP09}.
+They also proposed administrative and filtering policies which can be used for collaborative and supervising access control, respectively.
 Fong et al.\ proposed an access control scheme for Facebook-style social networks~\cite{FAZ09}, in which they model the access control procedure as two stages.
-In the first stage, the requester has to find the owner of the target resource; then in the second one, the owner decides whether the authorization is granted or not.
+In the first stage, the requester has to find the owner of the target resource; then in the second stage, the owner decides whether the authorization is granted or not.
 Their access control policies are mainly based on the relationships between the requester and the owner.
 Moreover, they proposed several meaningful access control policies based on the graph structure of OSNs, such as $n$-common friends and clique.
 In~\cite{F11b}, Fong introduced a modal logic to define access control policies for OSNs.
 Later Fong and Siahaan~\cite{FS11} improved the previously proposed logic to further support policies like $n$-common friends and clique.
 In~\cite{BFSH12}, the authors adopted a hybrid logic to describe policies which eliminates an exponential penalty in expressing complex relationships such as $n$-common friends.
-A visualization tool for evaluating the effect of the access control configurations is designed in~\cite{AF12}, with which a user can check what other users within a certain distance to him can view his resources.
+This hybrid logic is expressive and has been adopted by several other works~\cite{TF14,TFM14,CPZ15} for specifying access control policies.
+A visualization tool for evaluating the effect of access control configurations is designed in~\cite{AF12}, with which a user can check which other users within a certain distance to him can view his resources.
+Cheng et al.\ proposed a rich OSN model in~\cite{CPS12}.
+In their work, not only users but also resources are treated as entities and actions performed by users are considered as relationships in OSNs.
+As more information are incorporated in their model, many new access control policies can be expressed (more details can be found in Section~\ref{sec:compare}).
+Their model supports administrative and filtering policies as proposed in~\cite{CFHKT09}.
+Recently, Crampton and Sellwood~\cite{CS14} generalized relationship-based access control to other systems than social networks, they proposed path logic conditions for specifying policies and adopt principle matching for policy evaluation.
+Besides models, several security protocols based on cryptographic techniques are proposed to enforce relationship-based access control policies, e.g., see~\cite{CF08,DVSG08,CF09,FS09,MPGP09,XCF11,BMP11,NCDAS13,PZ15b}.